matloff/toweranNA/README.md

 is more robust to assumptions than is estimation.
 This would be similar to the non-MV setting, in which models can be rather questionable yet still have strong predictive power.

-We will not precisely define assumptions underlying the above methods here; roughly, they are similar to those most existing methods.
-However, as noted, our view is that prediction contexts are more robust to assumptions, as seen in the examples above.

 ## Future Work